19hours/sg-statutes/Acts/Rubber Industry Act.md

 ### Proceedings to be conducted by officers of Board

 21\.
-Any proceedings in respect of an offence under this Act or any regulations made thereunder may be conducted by an officer of the Board or an officer of the Government authorised in writing in that behalf by the chief executive officer of the Board.
+Any proceedings in respect of an offence under this Act or any regulations made thereunder may, with the authorisation of the Public Prosecutor, be conducted by an officer of the Board or an officer of the Government authorised in writing in that behalf by the chief executive officer of the Board.

+[15/2010 wef 02/01/2011]

-### Sanction of Public Prosecutor
+### Consent of Public Prosecutor

 22\.
-No court shall take cognizance of an offence under this Act or any regulations made thereunder except with the sanction of the Public Prosecutor.
+No court shall try an offence under this Act or any regulations made thereunder except with the consent of the Public Prosecutor.

+[15/2010 wef 02/01/2011]

 ### General penalties and composition of offences